swarajbachu/userbubble/internal-docs/auth-plan.md

 **Who they are:**
 - End users of customer applications
-- Submit feedback across multiple critichut organizations
+- Submit feedback across multiple userbubble organizations
-- Don't have critichut passwords (just "identified" by external ID + email)
+- Don't have userbubble passwords (just "identified" by external ID + email)
 - Can later "claim" their activity by creating a real account

 **Authentication:**